kelseycribari/githubsearch/README.md

 In order to run:

-1. Clone this repository into your local environment.
+1. Clone this repository into your local environment and change directories into gitsearch.
-2. Add a .env file at the top level of the project.
+2. Add a .env file at the top level of the project (under gitsearch).
 3. Inside the .env file add a variable called **REACT_APP_GH='your-github-token'** and place in your personal github token into the quotes
 4. Run **npm install** from your terminal window to install the necessary dependencies.
 5. Run **npm start** from your terminal window to start the application.